Rickenbacker 360/12: Origin

 Rickenbacker gave the first of these prototypes to Suzi Arden, a Las Vegas country music entertainer.
 Another prototype was featured at a special display at the Savoy Hilton hotel in New York City in 1964.
 This display was a showcase for The Beatles, who were in town to play on The Ed Sullivan Show.
 Despite missing the display due to illness, George Harrison ended up with the twelve-string prototype.
 His prominent use of the instrument in the film A Hard Day's Night led to high demand for Rickenbacker's twelve-string.

 When production began in 1964, Rickenbacker changed some features from those of the prototype.
 The edge of the body was rounded off around the top of the guitar, and white plastic binding was added to the soundhole.
 Production models retained the prototypes' use of the rectangular trapeze tailpiece until late 1964, when twelve-string models were fitted with Rickenbacker's "R" tailpiece.
 The last 360/12 OS was produced in Fireglo and made in December 1968 S/N HL1725.(Ref.
 R.Smith) After 1969, the 360/12 gained a 24-fret neck instead of the traditional 21-fret neck.
 Two models were produced: the two-pickup 360/12, and the three-pickup 370/12 (favored by Roger McGuinn of The Byrds).

-The distinctive "jangly" sound of the Rickenbacker 360/12, while approached by other electric twelve strings, has a uniqueness of tone that is unavailable in other guitars of the same type, making it a high-value commodity to musicians attempting to get that particular sound.
-It continues to sell well to the end of 2018.